Community Mental Health Teams

 as speech therapists or physiotherapists.

-Where do CMHTs work?
+Where do these services/teams work?

 The team will have a base, like a clinic.
 They

-surgery, day-centre, or your home.
+GP surgery, day-centre, or your home.

-They work with you as an individual but also
+They work with you as an individual, but also

 come together in groups to discuss how best to support you.
 At